k-dor-ji/weather-app-project/README.md

 # Weather App

-This is a weather application that provides current weather information and forecasts for major cities around the world.
-The app features a search function to find weather details based on user input.
+Designed using JavaScript, HTML, and CSS, this is a weather application purposed for providing accurate weather information and forecasts for major cities around the world.
+The web application was developed using the agile development methodology and includes multiple features.

 ## Features